AitikGupta/AitikGupta.github.io/_posts/2022-06-22-mercari-japan.markdown

 It has been my first international travel, my first time cycling through the streets alone at night, stopping wherever I want, to have a chat with strangers, to sit in a park, to try new food on my own!

-[Anmol](https://www.linkedin.com/in/anmolsrivastava14/), who was supposed to join with me decided to defer his internship to next January because of another offer, so I came to Japan alone. 🙄
+[Anmol](https://www.linkedin.com/in/anmolsrivastava14/), who was supposed to join with me had to defer his internship to next January due to an unexpected situation, so I came to Japan alone. 🙄

 > Now being alone in an entirely new country can get intimidating a bit, but the people here are very supportive.
 The accommodation folks even gave me a small tour of Tokyo, and I tried my first sushi with them! ❤️